Skip to content

 clarity tail --lines 50 --follow

-clarity tail --level error --name "api"
+clarity tail --level error --follow --color

 Search Command

-Search through logs using patterns.
+Search through logs with powerful filtering:

 bash